 The necessary groundwork includes evaluating battery technologies other than Lithium.
-Yes, there are several safer and just as effective battery technologies that are available on the market today market today (I own stock in them, so I won't list them here).
+Yes, there are several safe and just as cost-effective battery technologies that are available on the market today.
 They should all be evaluated, and EFSEC certification should require use of the safest and most recyclable battery technologies.